Skip to main content

 Energy for token transfers

 TRC-20 token transfers (like USDT) require Energy.
-If you don’t have frozen TRX for Energy, the network burns TRX from your balance to cover the cost.
+If you don’t have staked TRX for Energy, the network burns TRX from your balance to cover the cost.
 You can obtain Energy in several ways:

-• Stake TRX: Freeze your own TRX to generate Energy
+• Stake TRX: Stake your own TRX to generate Energy

-• Rent Energy: Use third-party services (like TronGrid or TronSmart) to rent Energy, typically at lower cost than burning TRX
+• Rent Energy: Use third-party services to rent Energy, typically at lower cost than burning TRX

 • Burn TRX: Let the network automatically burn TRX from your balance (most expensive option)